AUDIO

 People Every Day, from PEOPLE Magazine

-Rachel is an associate producer for the People Every Day Podcast, hosted by Janine Rubenstein.
-New episodes available every weekday.
+Rachel was an associate producer for the People Every Day Podcast, hosted by Janine Rubenstein.
+Fact-checked and wrote interview questions alongside host Janine Rubenstein.
+Also responsible for scriptwriting and producing daily segments.

 From the show description: “Each day, host Janine Rubenstein talks to newsmakers and PEOPLE journalists to bring you the day’s biggest news, and tell you a story that’ll make you smile.
 Listen to the show on iHeart Radio, Amazon Music or wherever you find your podcasts.”